 Creating the right conditions for new talent to flourish, to express its voice and bring it to a wider audience; these are the key drivers behind 4Screenwriting.
 It’s a hothouse for writers.
-Graduates from the course include those who’ve gone on to write for SHAMELESS and INDIAN SUMMERS for Channel 4 and YOUNGERS and BANANA for E4.
+Graduates from the course include those who’ve gone on to write for HOLLYOAKS, ACKLEY BRIDGE, ON THE EDGE and SCREW for Channel 4.
 This is your chance, not to follow in their footsteps, but to discover your own path to making great television.

 How it works